Emergency pet preparedness

 Keeping your pet safe and healthy is a big responsibility.
 It means visiting your veterinarian regularly, keeping your pet updated on vaccines, making sure your pet isn’t put into dangerous situations, and arranging a way to pay for expensive veterinary care.
-It also means preparing for those emergencies we can’t predict – such as natural disasters.
+It also means preparing for those big emergencies — such as natural disasters.

 When you are forced to evacuate your home due to a natural disaster, typically you will not have the opportunity to pack a bag.
 It’s important to have emergency kits already packed and stored by the door for a quick departure.